Environment Variables and Settings

 $HOME/.inputrc - Contains keybindings and other bits.

-The tcsh shell operates as follows:
+The tcsh shell operates as follows:$HOME/.bashrc - user aliases and functions

 /etc/csh.login is run